Skip advert

 Advertisement - Article continues below

-In straight-line aquaplaning we measured the speed at which the tyre running in 9mm of water was slipping by 15 per cent compared to the other wheel on a dry surface.
-In curved aquaplaning, each tyre is run through a curve flooded to 5mm at speeds from 37 up to 56mph and the average residual lateral acceleration was then calculated.
+In straight-line aquaplaning we measured the speed at which each tyre running in 9mm of water was slipping by 15 per cent compared with the other tyre on a dry surface.
+In curved aquaplaning, each tyre is run through a curve flooded to 5mm at speeds from 37-56mph and the average residual lateral acceleration was calculated.

 Dry

-Dry braking distances were measured from 62mph (100kmh) to zero.
-We measured lap times on a one-mile section of the dry handling circuit that allowed us to assess handling balance, grip, transient stability and traction.
+Dry braking distances were measured from 62mph (100kmh) down to zero.
+We measured lap times on a one-mile part of the dry-handling circuit, with a mix of fast and slow turns that let us assess handling balance, lateral grip, transient stability, braking and traction.

 Noise